me5763/lab-fs19/pages/project-1.md

 Or, if you want to measure the parts physically with a caliper, they are waiting in 311 ERL.

 If you have issues on importing the `.IGS` files into NX or Solidworks.
-The models created in Solidworks 2017 are also provided:
+The models created in Solidworks 2017 are also provided.
+The Solidworks files contain my modeling history, feel free to use it as reference, but remember to be creative, there's got to be a better'ways to achieve the same geometry in CAD.
 - [base_top.SLDPRT](../assets/models/project-1/base_top.SLDPRT)
 - [base_bottom.SLDPRT](../assets/models/project-1/base_bottom.SLDPRT)
 - [arm.SLDPRT](../assets/models/project-1/arm.SLDPRT)
 - [leg.SLDPRT](../assets/models/project-1/leg.SLDPRT)

+***Let me know if you have any issues on loading the provided models.
+They may happen because of the version confict.***

 ## Notes
+- This is an ***NX*** project, so model the parts in ***NX***.
 - The unit of the provided model is ***mm***.
 - It is not required to have exactly the same dimensions with the provided models.
 But make sure that your model have the similar features.
 - There're some crutial dimensions related to **mate** which you need to keep them consistent for different parts.
 Make sure that the four parts can be assembled as shown above without interference.